 I ran across this Pips Puzzle in The Little Giant Encyclopedia of Puzzles by The Diagram Group.
 The goal is to arrange the ace to nine of hearts so that the pips in each row – horizontal, vertical and diagonal – add up to 15.

 This puzzle is really just a magic square, but I like that the puzzle is presented without that terminology since my students are master googlers.
-(If you have ever wondered why I don’t post answer keys to the puzzles I share on my blog, this is why!)

 In fact, I’ve shared this exact puzzle before under the name Magic Square 15.

 You could definitely use cards from an actual deck of cards for this puzzle, but I just printed some playing card clipart on Astrobrights paper and laminated it to create the cards for students to use.

 A laminator is a MUST-HAVE for me as a math teacher!
 I spent my first six years as a teacher at a school with a broken laminator, so I had to find a way to laminate things myself.

 I’ve had several laminators over the years.
 I currently use a Scotch laminator at home and a Swingline laminator at school.

 I highly recommend splurging a bit on the actual laminator and buying the cheapest laminating pouches you can find!